robert wilson

 "I had the privilege of working for three years as a video design collaborator of The Days Before DDDIII by Robert Wilson.
 Each summer, we developed the project at The Watermill Center in The Hamptons, New York, and spent a week at Piccolo Teatro di Milano, and a month at Teatro Comunale di Modena in Italy.
 Along with Christopher Kondek, video designer, I decided to search, at the Library of Congress in Washington, D.C., early cinema footage from 1895 to 1907, which contributed to create an audiovisual narrative." — Pedro Valiente

-THE DAYS BEFORE: death destruction and detroit III (1999) by Robert Wilson
+THEATER THE DAYS BEFORE: Death Destruction and Detroit III (1999, US/Italy, 01:45) conceived/designed/directed by Robert Wilson

 Robert Wilson.
-Arte escénico planetario, Recommended Book by Casa del Libro (Madrid), Top 10 Performing Arts Books by Librería Alibri (Barcelona).
+Arte escénico planetario — Recommended Book by Casa del Libro de Madrid.
+Top 10 Performing Arts Books by Librería Alibrim Barcelona.
 Reviewed for Acotaciones Magazine, RESAD [National Theater School] by Spanish writer Irma Correa.
-Book in Drama Technique series including authors Ian Watson and José Sanchis Sinisterra. Ñaque Ed: Fernando Bercebal director, Cristina M. Ruiz Pérez designer.
-I Books
+Book in Drama Series at Ñaque Ed. including authors Ian Watson and José Sanchis Sinisterra.

 PHD